 I love cranberries.
-They are the symbol of the seasons changing and holidays coming, especially on the American continent where cranberries are a staple on the Thanksgiving dishes.
+They are the symbol of the seasons changing and holidays coming, especially on the American continent, where cranberries are a staple on Thanksgiving dishes.

 Happy holidays everyone!

 More recipes to love: